WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

    single signed exchange, but needs a mechanism like
    {{?I-D.vkrasnov-h2-compression-dictionaries}} to use any compression state from other responses.

+To reduce the likelihood of accidental modification by proxies, an `application/http2` format should be sure to include a file signature that doesn't collide with other known signatures.

 To help the PUSHed subresources use case ({{uc-pushed-subresources}}), we might also want to extend the `PUSH_PROMISE` frame type to include a signature, and